-This is a good old-fashioned pumpernickel bread recipe from my German Cooking cookbook.
+This is a good old-fashioned pumpernickel bread recipe.
 No bread machine here.
 Get your hands in there and knead!
 The aroma of the bread while baking and then the taste of the finished bread will be worth it.